-If the term eating disorder brings to mind images of extremely thin, privileged, and college-age white women, think again.
-Eating disorders no longer discriminate in terms of economics, ethnicity, gender, or race.
+If the term eating disorder brings to mind images of only one body type, gender, or age, think again.
+Eating disorders don’t discriminate in terms of economics, ethnicity, gender, or race.

 “I have treated serious eating disorders in boys, kids from low-income families, children who are recent immigrants or who are first-generation, and kids of color.
 Eating disorders also affect kids of any size, including those with a high or normal BMI,” says Nancy Dodson, MD, adolescent medicine physician.
 (Here are the silent signs of eating disorders in children.)

 One reason young people may be prone to eating disorders: They have a tendency to think in black and white.